 We’ll go over the details of these options more thoroughly later in the article.
 Regardless of which method or variety suits you, there are a few key steps to start with:

 The first step is to figure out how many meals you want to make for the week, and which recipes to use.
 This will depend in part on whether you decide to do the mix-and-match style of batch cooking, or if you prefer to make one or two larger mixed dishes instead.

 For inspiration, we have lots of recipes that are perfect for batch cooking on Foodal.
+We even have a great guide for making snack packs.
 I also like to check out Pinterest, and do a search on Google for new bulk cooking recipe ideas that feature ingredients that are on sale for the week, seasonal items, and ingredients that I already have stocked in my pantry.

 For the mix-and-match style, grain bowls, sheet pan meals, and pasta dishes usually work really well.
 Lasagna, enchilada casseroles, chili, and soup work best for making large batches of mixed dishes.